UBC-MOAD/docs/ariane.rst

     cd /ocean/$USER/$PROJECT/ariane-2.3.0_03
     ./configure --prefix=$PWD

-The :kbd:`prefix` argument overwrites the default install directory into a customized directory.
+The ``prefix`` argument overwrites the default install directory into a customized directory.

 Make and install Ariane (you will need to do this every time you make changes to the code):